top of page

 2023

-A fire broke out on the early morning of Monday, Oct.
-9th at the Albany Clubhouse.
-The fire damaged both the outside rear wall as well as the kitchen, locker room and workout area.
-The building was closed at the time so no kids or staff were onsite and no one was injured from the event.
-The fire originated in the trash area behind the Clubhouse and spread quickly to affect the interior.
+A fire broke out on the morning of Monday, Oct.
+9 at the Albany Clubhouse.
+The fire originated in the outside trash area and damaged the rear wall as well as the kitchen, locker room and workout area.
+The building was closed at the time so no one was injured

 Thank you to Albany Fire Department for quickly extinguishing the fire.
-Thank you to Albany Mayor Kathy Sheehan for offering support.
-Special thanks to Come Connect Church, to the local services working on the restoration, and to everyone who helped in the process.
+Thanks to Albany Mayor Kathy Sheehan, Come Connect Church, the local services working on the restoration, and to everyone who helped in the recovery.

 2020